anseki/gnirts/README.md

 ' sesame'
 // @/mangle
 ```

+Don't put a directive into a comment (i.e. don't make that be nested comment).

 The target code in the directive are replaced to obfuscated codes.
 The replaced code differs depending on the inside code of the directive: